 6. Invest in a sticky chalk or white boards, one for each class.
 Make sure they won’t damage the wall as many dorms and apartments have strict rules about this.
 Every Sunday night they should write down important reminders on the board(s).
 If they are visually minded this is a grade-saving tip.

-8. Help them create (and stick to) a weekly schedule for tasks like cleaning, laundry, shopping, and studying.
+8. Help them create (and stick to) a weekly schedule for tasks like cleaning, laundry, shopping, and studying on an accessible desktop writing pad.
 Routine will keep them from becoming overwhelmed, a precursor to disorganization.

 9. Elaborate organizational plans are a recipe for disaster.
 Help them understand their abilities and style so that they have plans that will work for them.

 10. Don’t over buy.
-They will need paper clips, but not a gallon of 5000.
+They will need binder clips, but not a gallon of 5000.
 Most college kids are space-challenged whether they live on campus or not, so keep your buying in check.

 When you're feeling overwhelmed and having difficulty getting started, it helps to make a list.
 Get all that stuff in your mind down on paper.
 Limit yourself to one line per item, if you have a due date include that next to the item.
 Don't worry about priority or additional detail at this time, just get it on paper.
 Once you've finished, group items into categories by priority, then type, for example errands, calls, urgent, etc. Relief will come as you work through the list and cross things off.
 To read past Quick Tips click here